 2. How much is the cost per square foot?

 This is an impossible question, as it’s entirely dependent on everything going into the home, and what the design will be.
-It’s still, however, an important question.
-The best thing you can do when you are asking this question, is narrow down what you think you want.
+It’s still, however, an important question to ask before making a home investment.
+If you are looking for a new home or thinking of investing in real estate in Atlanta, it might be helpful to consult with a real estate investor in atlanta for their expert opinions and insights.
+The best thing you can do when you are asking this question is narrow down what you think you want.
 Your home builder will typically walk you through a series of questions to determine what you want in your house.
-From this point, it’s much easier to determine the cost.

 3. How long will it take to build my home?

 This is very dependent on how custom your home is.
 The planning stage can take a while, especially if you don’t know exactly what you want.
-However, once framing begins, building time (with Van Arbor) will be around 6 months.
+However, once framing begins, building time will be around 6 months.
 If it’s a very large, custom home, it would be complete somewhere around 12 months after framing begins.
+If you’re looking for a company that offers construction and interior design services, consider working with North Point Design + Build.
+They are known for delivering high-quality and custom-designed homes that meet their client’s unique needs and preferences.

 4. How involved am I in the build?